gsrohde/DAWN/README.md

         the HTML Doxygen documentation output.
 Values may range from 0 (gray-scales only) to 255 (the most vivid colors).

+    * Document_XercesC_Headers (_default:_ OFF)

+        Include the XercesC header files among the files for Doxygen to document.
+Since these files don't include Doxygen-style comments, this option is probably mainly useful as a way to show all Xerces header files in the dependency graph of file includes and as a convenient way to browse the source code in these header files.

 ## Using a separate XML validator

 The diagnostic information provided by the app during validation of